Open Daily 9am–5pm · 364 Days | 🐊 Wildlife Warriors Show runs daily · 1,200+ animals · Free parking · Kids under 3 free

 Reptiles LIVE

-Giant pythons, exotic lizards, tortoises and occasionally a venomous snake — up close with the zoo's keepers.
-Photo opportunities available after the show.
+Giant pythons, exotic lizards, and occasionally a venomous snake — up close with the zoo's keepers.
+Photo opportunities after the show.

 Elephants LIVE!

-Join keepers at Elephantasia to meet the Sumatran elephants.
-Watch them demonstrate their dexterous trunks and playful personalities.
+Join keepers at Elephantasia to meet the Sumatran elephants and watch them demonstrate their dexterous trunks and playful personalities.

 Wildlife Warriors Show

 The main event in the Crocoseum.
-Crocodile feeding, birds of prey swooping overhead, and reptile demonstrations.
-An unmissable spectacle — arrive early for the best seats.
+Crocodile feeding, birds of prey swooping overhead, reptile demonstrations.
+Arrive 15 minutes early for good seats.

 Roving Animal Team